HMXHIU/christmas/docs/crossover/character-spirtes.md

 - Preview the bone animations from the animation metadata file
 - View/Load the textures attached to each bone
 - Scale the bones
+- Attach the bone to the texture via the ui
 - Play/Pause the animations
 - Select the animation to preview